dsoellinger/IBCC-Lecture-Notes/4_MRI.md

 - Magnetism
 - Spin

-We will know investigate what happens to the hydrogen ($^1 H$) atom, which is abundant since the body is mostly made up of water and fat.
+We will now investigate what happens to the hydrogen ($^1 H$) atom which is abundant since the body is mostly made up of water and fat.
 An hydrogen atom is electrically neutral since it possesses one electron + one proton + no neutron.

 <img style="float: right; margin-left: 20px; margin-right: 20px;" src="images/mri/spin.png" width="140" />

 In MRI we use a magnet to change the magnetic properties of $^1 H$ and try to excite it.
 This means that we turn on a magnetic field and "things" tend to align with the magnetic field.
-Once we turn of the impuls, "things" go back into equilibrium state.
+Once we turn off the impuls, "things" go back into equilibrium state.
 The time required to go back into equilibrium state is what we measure.

 Spin is nothing we can measure directly.
 Also it's not visible on a microscopic level.
 However, we still know that it is there due to empirical evidence.